roslov/queue-bundle/README.md

 roslov_queue:
   # Microservice name.
 This value will be used as a source of your published message
   service_name: my_service
-  # Set this value to `true` is you’re using the SSL connection to RabbitMQ (for example, in AWS)
+  # Set this value to `true` if you’re using the SSL connection to RabbitMQ (for example, in AWS)
   ssl_enabled: false
-  # Whether RabbitMQ bundle v1.x is used.
-It should be set to `false` for RabbitMQ bundles v2+
-  legacy_rabbitmq_bundle: false
   # PSR-3 logger service
   logger: logger
   # Entity manager service.
 If you do not produce messages, set it to `null` (`~`)